Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 # 1 I have sponsored hundreds of potential leaders into my network marketing business that failed because they didn’t prepare or weren’t organized.

-Being mentally prepared for the hardships you will face and endure is vital to your success.
+Being mentally prepared for the hardships you will face and endure is vital to your success in network marketing.
 Talent alone will only take you so far.
 Learning how to be organized and manage your time effectively is vital as well, especially if you have a day job and family.

 # 2 Focus and dedication are the two most essential ingredients that you must incorporate to sustain the level of discipline necessary to achieve success in this industry.